-- 3. As a general rule, the IP generated from a project should be vested with the lead applicant, which in general will be an R&D Centre or a designated local public research institute.
+3. As a general rule, the IP generated from a project should be vested with the lead applicant, which in general will be an R&D Centre or a designated local public research institute.
 This will allow the institutions to assume a proactive role in disseminating the R&D results and promoting commercialisation.
-However, in the case of R&D Centre projects in which the majority of the R&D work is carried out by a local university, ITC will provide the flexibility to the R&D Centre to negotiate with the concerned university and decide on the appropriate IP ownership and commercialisation arrangements. - 4.
-The Government shall enjoy a royalty-free right to use the IPs as appropriate.
+However, in the case of R&D Centre projects in which the majority of the R&D work is carried out by a local university, ITC will provide the flexibility to the R&D Centre to negotiate with the concerned university and decide on the appropriate IP ownership and commercialisation arrangements.

-- 5. The lead applicant and/or the relevant designated local public research institute are required to disseminate the project deliverables and promote technology transfer to the industry through workshops, seminars, licensing or consultancy, etc. - 6.
-The lead applicant is expected to generate income where appropriate by charging fees for project deliverables so as to recoup at least part of the project cost. - 7.
+- 4. The lead applicant and/or the relevant designated local public research institute are required to disseminate the project deliverables and promote technology transfer to the industry through workshops, seminars, licensing or consultancy, etc. - 5.
+The lead applicant is expected to generate income where appropriate by charging fees for project deliverables so as to recoup at least part of the project cost. - 6.
 Platform projects are intended for the benefit of the industry as a whole and hence the usual licensing arrangement should be non-exclusive.
-The guiding principle is to enable the use of technology and R&D results by interested parties in an open, transparent and non-exclusive manner. - 8.
+The guiding principle is to enable the use of technology and R&D results by interested parties in an open, transparent and non-exclusive manner. - 7.
 Where there are exceptional circumstances which require some elements of exclusivity in order to encourage industry interest, the lead applicant should seek prior approval from ITC with full justifications.
 ITC will consider such proposed arrangement on a case-by-case basis having regard to factors such as whether the arrangement would increase the chance of commercialisation of the R&D results, and the overall benefits to the community.